agrostar/zzapi-vscode/README.md

 6. Clicking on these will execture the API requests and show the response in a new editor window.
 7. This window is reused for other request runs
 8. Use Save to save the editor window into a file as a sample response.
 Now the window will not be reused.

+## Usage

+The extension works with `.zzb` files, which are YAML request bundles as [described here](https://github.com/agrostar/zzapi/zzapi-bundle-description.md).

+You can use variables within the bundle, and also common variable set files and environments as [described here]((https://github.com/agrostar/zzapi/zzapi-varset-description.md)

 ## Tips and Tricks